vocal cord

 Vocal cord nodule

-What is a vocal cord nodule?
-A vocal cord polyp is a non-cancerous growth that develops in a part of the larynx called the vocal cords.
-Another name for a vocal cord nodule is a vocal cord polyp.
-What causes a vocal cord nodule?
-Most vocal cord nodules are caused by an injury that damages …
+A vocal cord nodule (also known as a vocal cord polyp) is a non-cancerous growth that develops in a part of the larynx called the vocal cords.
+Most nodules are caused by an injury that damages the vocal cords.
+Excessive shouting, recent surgery, and prior infection of the larynx are common causes.
+What are the …

 Read More »